TosotadaThrone/Red-Dead-Redemption-2-Transcript/en/menu/helpmenu/help.md

 Weapons

-You can equip weapons, switch ammunation or view stats using the Weapon Wheel.
+You can equip weapons, switch ammunition or view stats using the Weapon Wheel.
 Hold L1 to open the Weapon Wheel, use R to select the weapon you want to use, then release L1 to equip.

+Revolvers

+These six-chambered sidearms offer greater damage and accuracy compared to pistols, with the downside of slower reload times and fire rates.

+Pistols

+Compact and modern.
+Pistols are not as powerful as revolvers, but you can hold more ammunition and can be reloaded quickly during a fight.

+Repeaters

+Repeaters offer a superior rate of fire and ammunition capacity when compared to rifles, at the cost of lower accuracy and damage.